EarlCapuchino/portfolio-v2/README.md

 This README will provide a documentation of all my experiences and the technologies that I use, along with the projects that I have contributed to.

 ## Experience
+## Experience

 <details>
-  <summary><b>360-365 Marketing OPC - Full Stack Developer</b> (SEPTEMBER 2024 - JANUARY 2025)</summary>
+  <summary><b>360-365 Marketing OPC - Full Stack Developer</b> (September 2024 - January 2025)</summary>

-    *   Designed and implemented end-to-end CRM solutions using Zoho CRM, Zoho Creator, Zoho Books, Zoho Invoice, Zoho Flow, Deluge, and APIs, including custom views and integration with Stripe and shipping providers; also developed 50+ custom Deluge Scripts processing 450+ annual transactions.
+  *   Designed and implemented end-to-end CRM solutions using Zoho CRM, Zoho Creator, Zoho Books, Zoho Invoice, Zoho Flow, Deluge, and APIs.
+This included custom views and integration with Stripe and shipping providers.
+Additionally, developed 50+ custom Deluge Scripts processing 450+ annual transactions.
-    *   Engineered automated workflows using Zoho Books, Invoice, and Flow, reducing invoice processing time by 75% and improving accuracy to 99.8%.
+  *   Engineered automated workflows using Zoho Books, Invoice, and Flow, which led to a 75% reduction in invoice processing time and improved accuracy to 99.8%.
-    *   Managed WooCommerce and integrated Stripe, processing 450+ annual transactions, developed Forminator forms, maintained 20+ plugins using PHP, and synced 300+ customer records via Bit Integration Pro.
+  *   Managed WooCommerce and integrated Stripe to process 450+ annual transactions.
+This included development of Forminator forms and maintenance of 20+ plugins using PHP.
+Furthermore, 300+ customer records were synced via Bit Integration Pro.
   *   Monitored 30+ landing pages built with Elementor, achieving 98% mobile compatibility, and optimized SEO with Yoast.
-    *   Led end-to-end QA for an e-commerce platform, developing automated test suites with Selenium and Python, achieving 85% coverage, and maintained documentation using Confluence and JIRA.
+  *   Led end-to-end QA for an e-commerce platform, developing automated test suites with Selenium and Python, which achieved 85% coverage.
+Documentation was maintained using Confluence and JIRA.
-    *   Implemented PyTest, Robot Framework, Allure and Locust, reducing testing time by 70%, improving defect detection by 45%, and utilizing Jenkins for CI/CD.
+  *   Implemented PyTest, Robot Framework, Allure, and Locust, reducing testing time by 70% and improving defect detection by 45%.
+Utilized Jenkins for CI/CD.
 </details>

 <details>
-  <summary><b>University of the Philippines, Los Baños - Instructor</b> (SEPTEMBER 2023 - JULY 2024)</summary>
+  <summary><b>University of the Philippines, Los Baños - Instructor</b> (September 2023 - July 2024)</summary>

-    *   Subjects taught: Software Engineering, Java Programming, Web Development, Operating Systems, Digital Circuits.
+  *   **Subjects Taught:** Software Engineering, Java Programming, Web Development, Operating Systems, Digital Circuits.
-    *   Handled 16 laboratory classes of over 270 students.
-Studied over 7 tech stacks and over 10 programming languages
+  *   Handled 16 laboratory classes with over 270 students.
-    *   4.97/5 rating excellent performance, top instructor
+  *   Achieved a 4.97/5 rating, indicating excellent performance as a top instructor.
+  *  Studied 7+ tech stacks and 10+ programming languages.
 </details>

 <details>